 I love a good deconstructed burrito, and I’ll either make my own or buy one — though I’ll hold the sour cream, cheese, and chicken.

 I’m often ravenous after a day of studying, so pairing a whole grain – quinoa or farro –

 with beans and homemade cashew-based dressing is sure to satisfy me.

 In the winter months, nothing beats a delicious, hot soup.
 Does anyone daydream about them?
 Just me?
-Lentils are my go-to base, especially because they have the of six other legumes.
+Lentils are my go-to base, especially because they have the

 As someone who trains hard, I try to pack my plate with foods that will encourage recovery and relieve oxidative stress.
 And this red lentil soup does just that.